Disc Golf Workout: How to Get Fit and Improve Your Game

 Defining a Disc Golf Workout

-• Improves your throwing power and accuracy
+• Boosts your throwing strength and precision

 Best Practices for Disc Golf Workout